julelang/manual/src/std/jule-sema.md

 `fn FindMethod(mut self, ident: str): &Func`\
 Returns method by identifier.\
-Returns nil reference if not exist any method in this identifier.
+Returns nil if not exist any method in this identifier.

 `fn FindField(mut self, ident: str): &FieldIns`\
 Returns field by identifier.\
-Returns nil reference if not exist any field in this identifier.
+Returns nil if not exist any field in this identifier.

 `fn FindStatic(mut self, ident: str): &Var`\
 Returns static field by identifier.
-Returns nil reference if not exist any static field in this identifier.
+Returns nil if not exist any static field in this identifier.

 `fn Same(self, s: &StructIns): bool`\
 Reports whether instances are same.\